-- Reset button might be enabled for parent distributions when more than one distributions exists.
+- Reset button might be enabled for parent distributions when more than one distribution exists.
 Reset reverses any manual modification to the distribution by deleting all existing distributions and re-generating the default distributions.

 - Any child distribution, such as discount, charge, and sales tax, always follows the parent distribution.
 You can view the parent/child relation at Reference > Parent information.

-- The main account and financial dimension might be editable for children too.
+- The main account and financial dimension might also be editable for children.

 - Variance distributions might be generated in matching scenarios, such as matching between a vendor invoice and a purchase order.
 You can view the matching relations between accounting distribution at Reference > Document information.